liminspace/team-backoffice/README.md

  * `BW_ROCKET_LIMITS` -- Rocket's limits. https://rocket.rs/v0.4/guide/configuration/#data-limits
  * `BW_SHOW_PASSWORD_HINT` -- allow or deny to show password hint.
  * `BW_WEB_VAULT_ENABLED` -- allow or deny to web-version of vault.

+If you have a problem with sending emails by using exim4 try to add option `IGNORE_SMTP_LINE_LENGTH_LIMIT=1` into `/etc/exim4/update-exim4.conf.conf`.

 More information: https://github.com/dani-garcia/bitwarden_rs/wiki